List of Twin Peaks characters: The Man from Another Place

 Lynch met Michael J. Anderson in 1987.
-After seeing him in a short film, Lynch wanted to cast the actor in the title role in Ronnie Rocket, but the project ultimately fell through.

-While editing the alternate ending of the foreign version of the pilot episode, an idea occurred to Lynch on his way home one day: "I was leaning against a car — the front of me was leaning against this very warm car.
+After seeing him in a short film, Lynch wanted to cast him in the title role in Ronnie Rocket, but the project ultimately fell through.
+While editing the alternate ending of the international version of the pilot episode, an idea occurred to Lynch on his way home one day: "I was leaning against a car—the front of me was leaning against this very warm car.
 My hands were on the roof and the metal was very hot.
 The Red Room scene leapt into my mind.
 'Little Mike' was there, and he was speaking backwards...
 For the rest of the night I thought only about The Red Room."

-FBI / DEA
+FBI/DEA

 Special Agent Dale Cooper

 Special Agent Dale Cooper, played by Kyle MacLachlan, is the protagonist of the series.
-Cooper is an FBI agent who arrives in Twin Peaks in 1989 to investigate the brutal murder of popular high-school student Laura Palmer.
-He falls in love with the town and gains a great deal of acceptance within the tightly knit community.
-Cooper displays an array of quirky, whimsical mannerisms, such as giving a "thumbs up" when satisfied, sage-like sayings (often inspired by his fascination with Tibet), and a distinctive sense of humor, along with his love for cherry pie and "a damn fine cup of coffee."
-One of his most popular habits is recording messages containing everyday observations and abstract thoughts on his current case to his secretary, Diane, into a microcassette recorder he carries.
-His investigative techniques go far beyond the FBI's usual ones, including intuitive exercises and analysis of his dreams.
+An FBI agent who arrives in Twin Peaks in 1989 to investigate the brutal murder of popular high-school student Laura Palmer, Cooper falls in love with the town and gains a great deal of acceptance within the tightly knit community.
+He has an array of quirky, whimsical mannerisms, such as giving a "thumbs up" when satisfied, sage-like sayings (often inspired by his fascination with Tibet), and a distinctive sense of humor, along with his love for cherry pie and "a damn fine cup of coffee".

+One of his most popular habits is recording messages containing everyday observations and abstract thoughts on his current case to his (until season 3) unseen secretary, Diane, into a microcassette recorder he carries.
+His investigative techniques go far beyond the FBI's usual ones, including intuitive exercises and dream analysis.
 He becomes deeply involved with the inhabitants of Twin Peaks and remains in town after the resolution of the Laura Palmer case, especially once his nemesis and former partner Windom Earle starts menacing the town in order to exploit its supernatural properties.